Best TVs in 2023

 Having a television in the bedroom has become a mainstay in many homes around the world.
-Whether it’s for the master bedroom, or to give your kids their own place to game, having a TV in the bedroom can help to keep some visual and noise distraction out of your main living space.
+Whether it’s for the master bedroom, or to give your kids their own place, having a TV in the bedroom can help to keep some visual and noise distraction out of your main living area.
 It’s important to find the best television for the price you’ll pay and make sure it’s well-suited for bedroom use.
-As you look at your options, consider size, smart features available, and how you plan to use the TV.
+As you look at your options, consider size, available smart features, and how you plan to use the TV.

 Many studies have shown that having a TV on while you’re trying to fall asleep decreases the quality of your sleep.
 Theories about the exact culprit for this include the overall amount of light from the TV, the blue light from the monitor interrupting your circadian rhythm, and the sound from the show you have on.
 Regardless, what we do know is that having a television on while you’re sleeping has consistently shown to prevent deep and restful sleep.
 In turn, this leaves you feeling groggy and tired when it’s time to wake up.
 Ideally, you’ll fall asleep in a dark and quiet room without any distractions.
 That’s not to say there’s no use for a TV in your bedroom at all.
 For adults, the bedroom can be a nice retreat for relaxing and watching a movie while snuggling under the blankets with your partner.
 It can also be a great way to catch the news or weather in the morning while getting ready to leave home.
 Let’s not forget about the security possibilities when it comes to smart units.

 For the kids, installing a TV in their bedroom allows you to remove gaming consoles from the primary living space to a place where they can still enjoy it.
 They can watch some of their favorite movies and shows while you’re entertaining guests, too.